 View Large CSV Files Quickly

-Modern CSV is not only a powerful CSV editor, it’s also a power CSV viewer.
+Modern CSV is not only a powerful CSV editor, it's also a powerful CSV viewer.
 It comes with a read-only mode that loads large files quickly and with a small memory footprint just a fraction of the file size.
 In fact, it can load up to 11 times faster than Excel.
-Furthermore, Excel can only read about 1 million rows.
-Modern CSV can read billions.

 - Multiple delimiters supported (TSV, PSV, TAB, etc.)

 - Multiple character encodings supported (UTF-8, UTF-16, ISO 8859, Windows-125x, CJK)

 - Multiple line endings supported (CRLF or LF)